I made these decorative tin can planters partly to use up some of my paper napkins stashes!

 - Bedding plants

-1..
-First, before decoupaging the tin can planters, spray paint them white.
-The paper napkins are very thin and the planters will look better with a white background.
+Step 1: Spray paint the tin can planters white before decoupaging them.
+The paper napkins are very thin, and the planters will look better with a white background.

-I think tin cans in a variety of sizes look great with this upcycle.
+I think tin cans in various sizes look great with this upcycle.

 With the larger cans, you may need to use more than one paper napkin per can.

-3. Next, cover the whole of the tin can in Mod Podge or other decoupage glue.
-It is best to add glue to the can and not the napkins as the napkins are very thin and likely to tear.
+Step 3: Next, cover the whole of the tin can in Mod Podge or other decoupage glue.
+It is best to add glue to the can, not the napkins, as they are very thin and likely to tear.

-4. Then, separate out the cut three-ply napkin to the top printed ply.
-I find that if you gently rub the paper napkin between your thumb and forefinger, the ply layers should seperate more easily.
+Step 4: Then, separate the cut three-ply napkin from the top printed ply.
+Gently rub the paper napkin between your thumb and forefinger to separate the ply layers more easily.

-5. Then, once the glue has dried, spray paint the decorative tin can with at least 2 coats of acrylic varnish.
+Step 5: Once the glue has dried, spray paint the decorative tin can with at least two coats of acrylic varnish.
 Allowing the varnish to dry in between coats.
 This will help protect the decorative tin can planters from the elements,

-I planted up the Marimekko tin cans in the same way as I planted my colourful tin can planters.
+I planted the Marimekko tin cans the same way I planted my colourful tin can planters.

-That is I firstly drilled holes in the bottom of the cans for drainage.
+First I drilled holes in the bottom of the cans for drainage.
 I then added a layer of stones before the potting soil and bedding plants.

-Now, all that is left is how to decide how to display the decorative tin can planters.
-I sprayed my Marimekko planters with the acrylic spray as I wanted them for outdoors in the garden rather than indoors.
+Now, all that is left is deciding how to display the decorative tin can planters.
+I sprayed my Marimekko planters with acrylic spray as I wanted them outdoors in the garden rather than indoors.

-They brighten up my brick wall in my traditional Victorian walled garden.
+They brighten up the brick wall in my traditional Victorian walled garden.

-I also have a tutorial for cool Marimekko indoor plastic bottle herb garden which is great for the kitchen.
+I also have a tutorial for a cool Marimekko indoor plastic bottle herb garden which is great for the kitchen.
+There is also a Marimekko version of these hanging soda can planters.

 One thing is for sure these Marimekko planters are a cheap and easy way to add a lot of colour to my garden.
 I’m busy saving more tin cans to upcycle into decorative planters.

-I think more the merrier.
+I think the more, the merrier.
 I’ve even made some oriental vase tin can planters for the garden to add to this collection.

 If you are looking for an even easier tin can planter idea that doesn’t involve decoupage check out these gold crushed tin can planters.
 Or you can find more upcycled planter ideas on Favecrafts.

 Another way to give tin cans a Marimekko makeover is to use wallpaper samples.
-This is what I did when I made a cool Marimekko desk caddy.
+I did this when I made a cool Marimekko desk caddy, and with these beautiful paper vases.

-This post featured in the 50 best upcycles for the garden.
+This post was featured in the 50 best upcycles for the garden and in the collection of summer crafts.

 Claire Armstrong